Arkadiusz0809/currency-converter-react-single/README.md

 ## Description

 It is an application that calculates the value entered on the value for the selected currency.
-The user can choose one of 3 currencies.
+The user can choose one of mor than 160 currencies.
 Negative values are not counted.

 Tools used:
 --